Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Mayan Ruins of Altun Ha

-Altun Ha a fascinating Mayan ruin site, is located on the Belize mainland.
-Even if you’re staying on the islands of Caye Caulker or Ambergris Caye, it’s possible to visit Altun Ha on a day trip.
+Altun Ha, another important Mayan archaeological site, is located on the Belize mainland.
+Even if you’re staying on Caye Caulker or Ambergris Caye, it’s possible to visit Altun Ha a day trip, but keep in mind that it makes for a very long day.
+If visiting Mayan ruins is a priority for you, I’d really recommend spending at least one night inland.

-Since we had already explored several Mayan ruins in both Belize and Guatemala, we decided to save Altun Ha for another visit.
-However, if you’re not planning to head to the San Ignacio region, a trip to Altun Ha could be a great option to experience Belize’s rich Mayan history.
+Since we had already explored several Mayan ruins in both Belize and Guatemala, we decided to leave Altun Ha for another trip.
+However, if you’re not planning to visit the San Ignacio region, Altun Ha can be a great way to experience Belize’s Mayan heritage.

 .